neelam-bind/ai_mock_interviews/README.md

 ### 5️⃣ Setup Blockchain

 - Deploy a smart contract (Solidity recommended) to your preferred chain
-- Use IPFS (e.g., via Pinata) to store metadata
 - Add blockchain credentials to `.env.local`:

 ```env